 In 1971, Bea Robinson and Latina activists concerned about violence they and others experienced joined together to start a hotline and refuge for victims of domestic violence and their children.
 This refuge, the Shelter Next Door, began in a garage in San Jose.
 It was the second domestic violence shelter program in California and was the first domestic violence shelter offering bilingual English-Spanish services in the nation.

-Since that time, Next Door has helped build the lives of tens of thousands of individuals and now serves over 7,000 people annually at seven locations with services that include: shelter, food, clothing, transitional housing, crisis counseling, case management, legal advocacy, support groups, children and teen programs, and a Language Bank, which provides access to services in over 35 languages.
+Since that time, Next Door Solutions has helped build the lives of tens of thousands of individuals and now serves over 12,000 people annually at many locations with services that include: shelter, food, clothing, long term affordable housing, crisis counseling, case management, legal advocacy, support groups, as well as teen and children’s programs.